 Interviewer: Are there additional resources you would recommend to somebody about this topic?

 Dr. Sanders: Yes absolutely.
-So for people who have either experienced a fall or a near fall or are just curious about what they can do to prevent falls what kind of exercises they can do going to your local senior center or the Salt Lake County Aging Services or even if you're not in Salt Lake County the area agencies on aging they have a ton of resources on fall prevention and they actually also offer fall prevention classes for older adults that are free.
+So for people who have either experienced a fall or a near fall or are just curious about what they can do to prevent falls and what kind of exercises they can do, go to your local senior center or the Salt Lake County Aging Services or even if you're not in Salt Lake County the area agencies on aging they have a ton of resources on fall prevention and they actually also offer fall prevention classes for older adults that are free.